FINRA Annual Budget Summary and Financial Principles

-The Annual Budget Summary discusses FINRA's anticipated revenue and expenses for 2018.
+The Annual Budget Summary discusses FINRA's anticipated revenue and expenses each year.
 The Summary provides information on the sources and uses of revenue and illustrates budget trends over the past few years.
 It provides a forward-looking approach to budget information that corresponds with the lookback approach of the Annual Financial Report.

 Financial Guiding Principles